oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

  - `--expected-n-partitions=INT` -- Specify the number of expected partitions
     returned from the graph. `INT` is a non-negative integer value.
 When `INT` value is `0` (the default), the check is skipped.
+ - `--dt={undef [default], f32, bf16, f16}` -- Specify the data types in the
+   input JSON file.
+Currently, you can define data types for pure floating-point input graph only.
+For example, you can specify `--dt=f16` for an `f32` graph and then test it in `f16`.
+It has the same effect as changing the data type field of all logical tensors in the input JSON file from `f32` to `f16`.
+If `--dt` is not specified or specified as `undef`, the original data types contained in the input JSON file will be used for testing.

 and *graph-case* is a JSON file which is dumped by a library or created from scratch.
 It must be passed to the graph driver as `--case=JSON_FILE`.
 Refer to the JSON